 Stihl vs. Husqvarna Chainsaw: Product Categories

-Stihl designs their chainsaw for various purposes and has a power range from 1.3 kW to 6.4 kW (1.6 HP to 8.7 HP).
-You can use Stihl chainsaw for the following purposes:
+Stihl designs its chainsaw for various purposes and has a power range from 1.3 kW to 6.4 kW (1.6 HP to 8.7 HP).
+You can use a Stihl chainsaw for the following purposes:

 - Property maintenance

 - Emergency services

 - Pole Pruning